daniel-althoff/daniel-althoff.github.io/index.md

 ### Dashboards/Apps [*...under construction...*]
 - [Easy Reference Evanpotranspiration](https://github.com/danielalthoff/Easy-ETo)<br><br>
 Easy Reference Evapotranspiration (Easy-ETo) is a ShinyApp developed to compute reference evapotranspiration (ETo) according to different methods. <br>
-After uploading an excel file (.xlsx) with weather data, the user is prompted with different visualizations of provided data and the option to download computed ETo data.
+After uploading an excel file (.xlsx) containing weather data, the user is prompted with different visualizations of provided data and the option to download computed ETo data.

 ---